Ghanendra19213/-/README.md

 ### About

+Currently working as a [BIRAC](https://www.birac.nic.in/) research fellow in the thematic area of Aging and Health.
+Earlier worked as a Software Development Engineer at a life science startup [SHILPS](https://www.shilps.life/) with [Dr. Ashwin Lal](https://in.linkedin.com/in/ashwin-lal-6542557), Bangalore.
-Currently working as a Project Assistant in Cancer Systems Biology Lab [CSB](https://be.iisc.ac.in/~mkjolly/) with [Dr. Mohit Jolly](https://be.iisc.ac.in/~mkjolly/mohit/) at [IISc](https://iisc.ac.in/), Bangalore.
+Previously worked as a Research Assistant in Cancer Systems Biology Lab [CSB](https://be.iisc.ac.in/~mkjolly/) with [Dr. Mohit Jolly](https://be.iisc.ac.in/~mkjolly/mohit/) at [IISc](https://iisc.ac.in/), Bangalore.
-Previously, I did my masters in Computational Biology [CCB](https://cb.iiitd.ac.in/) and thesis research work under the guidance of [Dr. Sriram K](https://www.iiitd.ac.in/sriram) at [IIIT](https://www.iiitd.ac.in/), Delhi.
+I did my masters in Computational Biology [CCB](https://cb.iiitd.ac.in/) and thesis research work under the guidance of [Dr. Sriram K](https://www.iiitd.ac.in/sriram) at [IIIT](https://www.iiitd.ac.in/), Delhi.

 #### [Looking for PhD opportunities to join a Research Lab](https://ghanendra19213.github.io/Hi/).